 7 Facts to Know About Addiction

 There is an immense amount of misunderstanding surrounding active addiction, addiction treatment and long-term sobriety.
 When it comes to understanding the most effective treatment options for your unique case, it is important to understand how addiction works.
 We have compiled a list of 7 addiction facts that a lot of people don’t understand.
-If you have any additional questions about addiction or the recovery process, contact us today.
+If you have any additional questions about addiction or the recovery process, today.

 Substance abuse changes the way the brain functions.

 There is still a widespread stigma surrounding substance dependence, and many people mistakenly believe that addiction concerns nothing more than a lack of will-power and weak conviction.
 In reality, addiction actually changes cognitive function and alters the physical makeup of the brain over time.
 The brain is made up of numerous circuits that work together in order to provide vital functions.
 Neurons release neurotransmitters that cross synapses and attach to receptors, sending messages that dictate the way we behave.
 Chemical substances interfere with the way neurons send, receive and process these messages.
 Chemical substances also cause surges of “feel good” chemicals like dopamine and serotonin leading to feelings of intense pleasure and euphoria.
 Everyone’s brain is wired to repeat activities that make us feel good.
 But in the mind of an addict, the brain actually tells the body it needs drugs and alcohol in the same way it needs food, water and shelter.
 An addiction, when it is fully developed in the brain, acts much like a survival instinct, even surpassing other survival instincts.
 This is why a severe addict will sometimes prioritize drugs and alcohol over other primary survival instincts such as shelter, sex and even food.